vstinner/vstinner.github.io/draft/intel_cpus.rst

 * rdmsr
 * wrmsr

-Other tools, not tested in this article: i7z (no more maintained), lshw, dmidecode.
+Other interesting tools, not used in this article: i7z (sadly no more maintained), lshw, dmidecode, sensors.

+The sensors tool is supposed to report the current CPU voltage, but it doesn't provide this information on my computers.
+At least, it gives the temperature of different components, but also the speed of fans.

 Example of Intel CPUs